sevabit/sevabit/README.md

 ## Information

-Sevabit is a private cryptocurrency based on Monero.
+Sevabit is a privacy-focused cryptocurrency based on Monero/Loki.
 Sevabit currently offers an incentivised full node layer, over the coming months we will be looking to support a secondary p2p network (Sevabitnet) and a messenger that offers private communications based on the Signal protocol (Sevabit Messenger).

 More information on the project can be found on the website and in the whitepaper.

 Sevabit is an open source project, and we encourage contributions from anyone with something to offer.
-For more information on contributing, please contact team@sevabit.network
+For more information on contributing, please contact admin@sevabit.com

 ## Compiling Sevabit from source